 Watch out for toxic friendships that can hurt your child.
 If your child repeatedly feels low, criticized, and judged by a friend or a group of friends, it can have a bad impact on their self-esteem.

 Even if your child thinks you are 'uncool' and looks at you more like an enemy, they need you now more than ever.
 Teen years can be complex and confusing.
 Your child may face difficulties for which they need your support.
-During such challenging situations, it would be ideal if they come to you for support rather than reaching out to another teen.
+During such challenging situations, it would be ideal if they came to you for support rather than reaching out to another teen.
 Nurture your relationship with your teen to make that happen.

 Comments